Julian Huxley: Personal life

 In the first months of 1914 Huxley had severe depression and lived for some weeks at The Hermitage, a small private nursing home.
 In August 1914 while Huxley was in Scotland, his brother Trevenen also had a nervous breakdown and stayed in the same nursing home.
 Trevenen was worried about how he had treated one of his women friends and committed suicide whilst there.

 In 1919, Huxley married Juliette Baillot (1896–1994) a French Swiss woman whom he had met while she was employed as a governess at Garsington Manor, the country house of Lady Ottoline Morrell.
 Huxley was later unfaithful to Baillot and told her that he wanted an open marriage.
 One of his affairs was with the poet May Sarton who in turn fell in love with Baillot and had a brief affair with her as well.

 Huxley described himself in print as suffering from manic depression, and his wife's autobiography suggests that Julian Huxley suffered from a bipolar disorder.
 He relied on his wife to provide moral and practical support throughout his life.

 Sir Julian and Lady Juliette Huxley had two sons: Anthony Huxley (1920–1992) and Francis Huxley (1923–2016), who both became scientists.

+His ashes are buried with his wife, son Anthony, parents and brother at the Huxley family grave in Watts Cemetery, Compton.